googlegenomics/gcp-variant-transforms/docs/sharding.md

  * If you append data to an existing clustered table it will become partially sorted.
 So you need to regularly re-cluster your table.

-## Solution 2: Partitioning output table
+## Solution 2: Sharding output table

-The second solution for reducing the cost of queries is to use Variant Transforms' native partitioning.
+The second solution for reducing the cost of queries is to use Variant Transforms' native sharding.
 Variant transforms is able to split the output table into several smaller tables, each containing variants of a specific region of a genome.
 For example, you can have one output table per chromosome, in that case the above query can be written as: